abdoo-aa/Car-Rental/README.md

 Search & Filter Vehicles: Browse and filter available cars by brand, type, location, price, and date.

-Live Availability Check: Only cars available in the selected date range are shown.
+Live Availability Check: Only cars available are shown.

 Booking System: Users can book a car by choosing pickup and drop-off dates.